weijiadeng/Simple_Caffe_Inferencer/README.md

 ### ./image_converter \--input [jpeg_file] \--output [converted_image] \--mean [mean_values]

-The converter would subscribe mean values.
-If your caffemodel is trained using the ilsvrc_2012 data set, then this option can be omitted, for subscribe mean values of this data set has been stored in the program.
+The converter would subtract mean values.
+If your caffemodel is trained using the ilsvrc_2012 data set, then this option can be omitted, for the mean values of this data set has been stored in the program.
 Otherwise, you need input these values to get correct result.
 Mean value for different channels separates by ",".
-For example, if you want to subscribe B by 111, G by 222, R by 11, you may want to add the option \--mean 111,222,11
+For example, if you want to subtract B by 111, G by 222, R by 11, you may want to add the option \--mean 111,222,11

 Third, run the caffe_inference.
 You may want to input: